ArvinZJC/PaimonTray/README.md

 - **_(Recommended)_ Microsoft Store**

-  > ❌ Will be available in the future.
-Pending some tweaks, completing Microsoft's app certification process, and final tests.
+  > ❌ Expected to be available soon!
+Pending completing Microsoft's app certification process for the 1st submission.

   Please always use this way if possible.
 It allows you to always be on the latest version when a new build with automatic updates is released, though it depends on [Microsoft's app certification process](https://docs.microsoft.com/en-gb/windows/uwp/publish/the-app-certification-process).

 - [Releases](https://github.com/ArvinZJC/PaimonTray/releases)

   > ❌ Should be available soon!
-Pending code signing and final tests.
+Pending code signing and final validation.

   If the above recommended way is inconvenient for you, downloading the latest MSIX bundle file (`PaimonTray_<version>.msixbundle`) is another option.
 You can double-click the downloaded file to install the app via the app installer.
 In this way, the app will NOT auto-update when new builds are released, so you will need to regularly install the latest release.
 If it fails for any reason, you can try the following command at a PowerShell prompt.